Muenster and Spinach Pinwheels

 - Using packaged puff pastry makes for quick, out-of-this-world appetizers, whether for pinwheels, baked brie or savory tarts.
 But knowing the best way to store, prepare and bake with puff pastry helps your recipes turn out perfectly every single time.

 - Defrost your puff pastry as directed on the package.
-Keep it in the refrigerator until ready to layer the toppings to make your Puff Pastry Appetizers.
+Keep it in the refrigerator until ready to layer on the toppings.

 - Work on a lightly floured silicone baking sheet when rolling out my puff pastry.
 Note: you don’t want to cut on this surface.